Wednesday, September 25, 2019

 - Designed for the Whitbread Round the World Race 1977-1978.

-Unfortunately lack of funds prevented from taking part, with the same scenario happening for the next 1981-1982 Race.
-I think she might have been a strong contender.
+Unfortunately, lack of funds prevented her from taking part, with the same scenario repeated for the next 1981-1982 Race.
+I believe that she might have been a strong contender.

 - Circus Maximus TYD#773